Adverse Possession, Easement & Covenant Removals

 If you think you have the right to acquire land by adverse possession, contact our Fencing Disputes Victoria Lawyers.
 If you have been given a fencing notice by your neighbour, that does not seem to be in the right place, and you think you are under threat of losing your land to an adverse possession claim, please do not hesitate to contact us immediately to assess the validity of the potential claim.
 A simple fencing dispute can result in a costly Adverse Possession claim in Victoria.

-An easement is an area of land that forms part of the title of the property that has been set aside for special purposes.
-The area covered by the easement is generally not accessible to build over.
+An easement is an area of land that forms part of the title of a property but it has been set aside for special purposes and is generally not available to build over.
+However, you can apply for permission to remove an easement or build on an easement.

-What types of easements can you possibly remove or build over?
+The types of easements you can make an application to potentially remove or build over include:

 - Water easement